collabo-community/good-first-issue-solutions/@Danbaba1/gitcollab-cmd-task.md

 - Bold text: **This text will show up as a Bold Text**
 - Code Block:
 ````
-This code block text will show up as a separate block
+This code block text will show up as a separate block.
 ````
 - Quote:
 > This text will show up as a quote